gaia-platform/gaia-docs/articles/tools/tool-gaiac.md

 ---

 The Gaia Catalog Tool (gaiac) creates the datastore and tables that support your application.
-It also translates Gaia DDL files into the Gaia headers you include in your Ruleset and app code files.
+It also translates Gaia Data Definition Language (DDL) files into the Gaia headers you include in your Ruleset and app code files.

 ## Usage